-Thanks to the different route options this is a cycling event to suit all abilities and has become a highlight in our annual event calendar.
-Moving on from the success of the 2017 event, please see the event information to check what other exciting changes have been made for 2018!
+Thanks to the different route options, this is a cycling event to suit all abilities and has become a highlight in our annual event calendar.
+Moving on from the success of previous years, it now attracts over 750 cyclists, please see Event Information.

 Everything you need to know, right here: